We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 This unique technology and process give Wusthof blades a slight edge (get it?) over Zwilling J.A.
 Henckels.

 Blade Hardness – While researching kitchen knives, you will likely come across a reference to Rockwell Hardness or HCR.
 The Rockwell Scale is used by knife manufacturers to measure the hardness of a blade.
 The higher the number, the harder the steel.
 Similar to the angle of the edge, there is no perfect level of hardness, the ideal hardness is dependent on the intended use of the blade.
 Harder steel keeps its edge longer but is less durable than softer steel.
 Softer steel, while more durable, will lose its edge faster.
 For kitchen knives, anything from 55-60 works well.

 All Wusthof forged knives have a Rockwell Hardness of 58.
 Zwilling J.A.
 Henckels knives have a Rockwell Hardness of 57.

-Handle design and material – Each knife has a different style handle that plays a major role in the look, feel and elegance.
-The Epicure and Ikon Wusthof lines have wood handles but the others are made out of polyoxymethylene.
+Handle design and material – Each knife has a different style handle that plays a significant role in the look, feel, and elegance.
+The Epicure and Ikon Wusthof lines have wood handles, but the others are made out of polyoxymethylene.
 Zwilling J.A.
 Henckels’ Pro Holm Oak and Twin 1731 lines feature wood handles while the others are made from synthetic materials.
-The best material completely depends on your personal preference.
+The best material entirely depends on your personal preference.